6 Times to Automate EQ for Effect

 For mixing engineers and producers alike, it pays to become intimately acquainted with the virtues of automation.
-Swooping sounds from left to right, enhancing emotion with level boosts, or fixing complicated problems with real-time adjustments—all of these moves separate the quotidian from the marvelous.
+Swooping sounds from left to right, enhancing emotion with level boosts, or fixing complicated problems with real-time adjustments—all of these moves separate the quotidian from the marvelous when mixing music.

 But riddle me this: how often do you think about automating EQ?
 Perhaps not as often as you should, for automating EQ can create both dramatic and transparent effects.
 Whether creating something truly bespoke for your mix, or cheating an element forward/backward for the master, a bit of active, automated EQ sculpting can be a serious boon, if done well.